 If we talk about Air Quality, India has reached an alarming state.
-Increased Particulate matter 2.5 (PM2.5) impacts air quality, environment, human health.
+Increased PM2.5 impacts air quality, environment, human health.
 World Health Organization’s recent report showed that 8.0 million deaths per year are seen due to bad air quality.
 This represents 6.7% of global disease burden which might be related to particulate matter.
 The exposure to ozone recorded 1.52 million premature deaths.

 FACTORS FOR INCREASED PM2.5 CONCENTRATION

 The combination of suspended solid particles and liquid droplets in air forms particulate matter.
 It also contains dust and soot.
-Particulate Matter 2.5 is ultra-fine inhalable particle having 2.5 micrometers of diameter and it can penetrate deep down the lungs causing respiratory diseases and ailments.
-Particulate Matter also comprises of metals & heavy metals ions (Cadmium, Nickel, Potassium, Copper), organic, inorganic compounds, allergens and many microbial compounds and Polycylic Aromatic Hydrocarbons (PAHs).
+PM2.5 is ultra-fine inhalable particle having 2.5 micrometers of diameter and it can penetrate deep down the lungs causing respiratory diseases and ailments.
+It also comprises of metals & heavy metals ions (Cadmium, Nickel, Potassium, Copper), organic, inorganic compounds, allergens and many microbial compounds and Polycylic Aromatic Hydrocarbons (PAHs).

 Increased air temperature during winter season and atmospheric inversions in Northern hemisphere increases PM2.5 concentration in air.
 During summer season, stationary air mass, forest fires and secondary aerosol formation increases PM2.5 concentration.

 In Northern India, several factors contribute in increasing particulate matter concentration.
-Physical, chemical and meteorological factors affect the concentration of particulate matter in environment.
+Physical, chemical and meteorological factors affect the concentration of pm in environment.
 Physical and chemical factor inclusive of particle size, number, density, concentration in atmosphere affects the mobility (movement) of particle.
-Other than this, meteorological factors like wind speed, wind direction, weather conditions such as rainfall affects the processes of transport and fate of particulate matter in environment.
+Other than this, meteorological factors like wind speed, wind direction, weather conditions such as rainfall affects the processes of transport and fate of pm in environment.

 In summers, residential energy contributes 62% to PM2.5 concentration and 70% in winters.
-Research Experiments have shown the concentration of particulate matter 2.5 rises at night.
+Research Experiments have shown the concentration rises at night.
 India have reported 60 ug/m3 and 40 ug/m3 as 24 hour and annual PM2.5 concentration annually.

 SOURCES OF PARTICULATE MATTER PM2.5 IN ENVIRONMENT

-Presence and emergence of Particulate Matter (PM2.5) in environment is still debatable.
-Sources are the origin from where the PM2.5 pollutant enters the environment.
+Presence and emergence of PM2.5 in environment is still debatable.
+Sources are the origin from where this pollutant enters the environment.

 1. Natural Sources